 How does a Passive House System Work?

 A Passive House is a comprehensive system.
 “Passive” describes well this system’s underlying receptivity and retention capacity.
 Working with natural resources, free solar energy is captured and applied efficiently, instead of relying predominantly on ‘active’ systems to bring a building to ‘zero’ energy.
 High performance triple-glazed windows, super-insulation, an airtight building shell, limitation of thermal bridging and balanced energy recovery ventilation make possible extraordinary reductions in energy use and carbon emission.

-2. Orient the building on East – West Axis
+- Orient the building on East – West axis.

-3. Locate most windows on Southside of house
+- Locate most windows on south side of the house.

-6. Provide Overhangs and shading to regulate solar gain
+- Provide overhangs and shading to regulate solar gain.

-11. Provide Efficient Responsible back-up heat and cooling
+- Provide efficient, responsible back-up heat and cooling.

-12. Protect home from winds by landscaping or Earth Sheltering
+- Protect the home from winds by landscaping or earth sheltering.

-If you want to know more about Passive Houses go to www.passivehouse.us.
+If you want to learn more about Passive Houses, visit www.passivehouse.us.

-Another good website for Passive House demonstration is the Ecolab Construction website.
-There website is www.e-colab.org
+Another good website for Passive House demonstration is the E-colab Construction website: www.e-colab.org